jon-jacky/home/commonplace.md

 same author, or on  similar topics.
 To find recent entries, consult the commit history.

+12 May 2025  <a name="12-May-2025"></a>

+- Golden Gates by John Arlidge, review of *Source Code* by Bill Gates, in *TLS* Feb 21 2025, p.
+7 (no link):

+  "Gates writes an endearing account of growing up in Seattle in the 1960s ...
+It is ironic -- and at times uncomfortable -- that the man more responsible than anyone for the always-on digital world paints an uplifting picture of the pre-tech era, when life was about libraries and a high-school boy ringing up a girl to ask her if she would accompany him to the prom."

+- Trying Too Hard by Nikhil Venkatesh, review of *Utilitarianism as a Way of Life* by Bart Schultz, *TLS* Apr 18 2025, p.
+11 (no link):

+  "given utilitanrianism's need for speculations so prone to error and bias, and its historical support for empire, it might better promote happiness if we reject utilitarianism.
+This is not to say that utilitarianism is false.
+Rather, it is to say that if utilitarianism is true, and we therefore ought to bring about the most happiness, we ought not to be utilitarians.
+Utilitarianism would be what Derek Parfit called 'self-effacing': it would tell us not to believe in itself."

+- The Critic as Creator by Jessie Munton, review of *Authority* by Andrea Long Chu, *TLS* Apr 25 2015, p.
+21 (no link):

+  "Long Chu has acquired a reputation for 'takedowns' ...
+Her discussion of Bret Easton Ellis's book of essays *White* ('deeply needless'), for instance, is savage, clever, and read-aloud funny.
+Her review of another hapless memoir ('astonishingly clueless') misses the mark because the target isn't substantial enough.
+It's like buzzing a hedge trimmer over a pot of struggling tulips.

+  Long Chu is a self-described recovering academic, and the superiority of her tone sometimes leaves the reader feeling that she has made it as far as the bar after the seminar, but not much further."

 26 Apr 2025  <a name="26-Apr-2025"></a>

 - A Vocation to Read, by Tim Parks, in *TLS*, Apr 11 2025, p.
 27 (no link):